luis33338/battlestax-tutorial/TUTORIAL.md

 * Build the API call to Astra to create a game document, based on the requirements from our test

 ### Prerequisites:
-To begin the Battlestax tutorial, you will need the following:
+To continue the Battlestax tutorial, you will need the following:
 1. a GitHub account
 2. be a Mac OS user
 3. IDE of your choosing, such as VSCode
+4. Completion of step 1 (with an operational Astra database)

 ### Section A) Setup your environment